Buck-Tick: 1985–1988: Independent period and major label debut

-Major labels had begun scouting the band, but they wanted to continue pursuing music on their own terms and refused to sign unless the label would agree to their four conditions: first, that the band would be able to make their own decisions about their hair, makeup, clothing, and general image; second, that they would never be forced to change the band lineup; third, that they would never be forced to use session musicians; and last, that they would be able to do all of their own production work.
-Most record companies refused the idea of accepting such demands from a new band, but Junichi Tanaka of Victor Invitation Records decided to accept their terms, and offered them Victor's Aoyama studio as a place to practice.
+Although major labels had begun scouting the band, Buck-Tick wanted to continue pursuing music on their own terms and refused to sign unless the label would agree to their four conditions: first, that the band would be able to make their own decisions about their hair, makeup, clothing, and general image; second, that they would never be forced to change the band lineup; third, that they would never be forced to use session musicians for recordings; and last, that they would be able to do all of their own production work.
+Most record companies refused the idea of accepting such demands from a new band, but Junichi Tanaka of Victor Entertainment decided to accept their terms.
 He did so after attending the Buck-Tick Phenomenon concert.
-Tanaka later described his initial impression of them after first seeing them perform at the Taiyou Matsuri in September 1986; "I was more attracted to Buck-Tick than any other band I saw at the time, even though they were the worst of all the bands I saw."
+Tanaka later described his initial impression of them after first seeing them perform at the Taiyo Matsuri in September 1986; "I was more attracted to Buck-Tick than any other band I saw at the time, even though they were the worst of all the bands I saw."
+Additionally, Takeshi Takagaki of Victor Invitation offered them the company's Aoyama studio as a place to practice.

 On June 16, 1987, the band held Buck-Tick Phenomenon II at the Live Inn in Shibuya to bid farewell to their indie days.
 A home video of the concert, Buck-Tick Phenomenon Live at the Live Inn, was later released on September 21 as their major label debut, reaching No. 4 on the Oricon video charts.
 On September 3, Buck-Tick opened their personal administrative office, which they named Shaking Hands, Inc., in honor of all the musical connections they hoped to make in the future.
 Soon after, they embarked on their first national tour.
 They released their first major label album, Sexual XXXXX! on November 21, and it climbed to No. 33 on the Oricon charts.
 Although a good result for a new band, the album was not well-received and the group also faced accusations of "selling out".